Carpenteria californica — Bush Anemone

 Like most natives, Carpenteria californica is best planted in fall.
 It prefers a sheltered site with high, dappled shade and filtered sun.
 Despite its charm, it can be somewhat temperamental if not given good drainage in light soil with no fertilizer added; planting in a raised bed or on a gradual slope is preferable.
 Because this California native comes from a habitat where summers are long, hot and dry, it can survive on very little water once established; however, inadequate watering may result in slower growth and fewer flowers.

-The first year after planting, irrigate enough to keep its roots moist—two or more deep waterings per month, more in our hot, inland valleys.
-If you decide to plant in the Spring, when the plant is in bloom and most beautiful, deep water once a week and then let the soil dry out between times, being sure to use plenty of mulch.
+The first year after planting, irrigate enough to keep roots moist—two or more deep waterings per month, more in hot, inland valleys.
+If planted in spring when the plant is in bloom and most beautiful, deep water once a week and then let the soil dry out between times, being sure to use plenty of mulch.
 Once the plant is established, cut back on the frequency, so that the top couple inches of soil become fairly dry between irrigations.
-This native may need less to no water near the Sonoma coast.
-It is best to use drip irrigation, as overhead watering can cause fungal problems on the plant’s foliage.
-The bottom line is that more Bush Anemones perish from over-watering than lack of moisture.
+This native may need less or no water near the Sonoma coast.
+It is best to use drip irrigation, as overhead watering can cause fungal problems on the foliage.
+More bush anemones perish from over-watering than from lack of moisture.

 Bush anemones usually maintain an attractive rounded form, but may become sprawling and rangy with inadequate water or extreme heat.
 If pruning is needed to shape or restrain growth, cut back to lower buds after flowering for a fuller looking plant.
 Unfortunately, hard pruning older branches may not stimulate new growth.
 Because stems are not self cleaning, leaves wither but do not fall naturally to the ground; they may easily be stripped off in late summer.